csc-training/summerschool/background_material.md

     int n = 4;
     double sum;

-    // Print
-    printf("Hello n=%d\n", n);
+    // C-style formatted print can still be used printf("Hello n=%d\n", n);

-    // Create a fixed-length array
-    std::array<double, 4> a = {1.1, 2.2, 3.3, 4.4};
+    // Create a fixed-length array holding doubles std::array<double, 4> a = {1.1, 2.2, 3.3, 4.4};

     // Call a function.
 Use a.size() to get number of array elements, and a.data() to get a raw pointer to the contained data